 Handing your credit card over to the store clerk and just charging it is quick and easy.
 There’s no waiting and you get that new item right then and there.
 THEN, the BILL arrives at home in the mail.
 That is when it is not fun anymore.
 The newness of the item we bought is gone or we’ve forgotten how good the food was at the restaurant.
-By switching to a cash system for certain items, the possibilities to save more increases.
+By getting started on the cash envelope system for certain items, the possibilities to save more increases.
+The envelope system is just a budgeting system where certain categories are kept in cash.
+There are different types of envelopes you can use for this.

 I’ll be honest, the transition between credit cards to cash will be difficult as one month you’ll be using cash for this month’s expenses AND paying the credit card bill for basically last month’s expenses.